cryptpad/e2e-test-suite/Readme.md

 `[browser name]@[os/device name]`, for example `chrome@latest:OSX Ventura`.

-The project uses Chrome, Edge, Firefox and Webkit on the latest available versions of OSX and Chrome on Android.
+The project uses Chrome, Edge, Firefox and Webkit on the latest available versions of OSX, as well as Chrome on Android.

 You can choose a browser and OS/device combination from those available in `playwright.config.js`, or you can add your own.
 Please see the [full list of supported browsers and OS/devices](https://playwright.dev/docs/browsers) and see how they compare to [what is supported by integration with BrowserStack](https://www.BrowserStack.com/docs/automate/playwright/browsers-and-os).